detanaded/NightwatchSetup/README.md

 Under ```"scripts": {
     "test":```
     Add `"Nightwatch"`
+This will make it so nightwatch is ran using command: `npm test`

 ## Step 2

 Install Nightwatch as a global npm module. `npm i nightwatch -g`(This will make it so you can run Nightwatch in any directory).

 Within your newly created directory install your WebDriver dependencies.
 [Nightwatch.js](https://nightwatchjs.org/gettingstarted#installation) has a great page showcasing all webdrivers and how to install them.
-For now we'll just use **npm** to install Chrome's WebDriver:
+For now, we'll just use **npm** to install Chrome's WebDriver:

 ## ChromeDriver
 ChromeDriver can be downloaded from the [ChromeDriver Downloads](https://chromedriver.chromium.org/downloads) page.
 Or you can use the chromedriver NPM package as a dependency in your project: